-I also had many false assumptions and misconceptions about the people from the South of the city that got cleared within a few weeks.
-They were nothing like what I have heard all my life, in fact completely opposite—warm and friendly.
-Rest of the college life was full of fun and frolic—I made a friend—Pritam—who lived in love-lane, a friend who had his own car, a friend who had his own mobile phone.
+I’d many false assumptions and misconceptions about the people from the south of the city that got cleared within a few weeks.
+They were nothing like what I’ve heard all my life, in fact, opposite — warm and friendly.
+The rest of the college life was full of fun and frolic — I made a friend — Pritam — who lived in LOVE-LANE, a friend who had his car, a friend who had his mobile phone.

-Recently, thanks to technology—and Puneet—I had an opportunity to be a part of a WhatsApp group that has many of my batch mates.
-I am so happy that we could connect again and finally meet after 18 years.
-All of the credit for this reunion goes to the loving-kind organizers—Vipul, Samir, and Ranka.
+Recently, thanks to technology — and Puneet — I had an opportunity to be a part of a WhatsApp group that has many of my batch mates.
+I’m so glad that we could connect again and finally meet after 18 years.
+All of the credit for this reunion goes to the loving-kind organizers — Vipul, Samir, and Ranka.

-Although, I had met some of them personally, meeting so many at one time was one of the most beautiful things that have happened to me in life.
+Although, I’d met some of them personally, meeting so many at one time was one of the most beautiful things that have happened to me in life.

-As I am writing, I am remembered the white slam-shirt I wore on the last day of the first year of junior college.
+As I’m writing, I am remembered the white slam-shirt I wore on the last day of the first year of junior college.
 I took the autographs of all my friends on the shirt.

 Gosh!
-It’s all coming one-by-one. it’s nostalgic and I am almost in tears; of joy and true happiness.
+It’s all coming one-by-one. it’s nostalgic and I’m almost in tears; of joy and true happiness.

 I met Puneet, Hardik, Hitesh, Kalpana, Komal, Bhavika, Rinku, and Mukesh who were my first set of friends in college life.
 Suddenly, the missing colors have been added to my rainbow.
 The jigsaw of my life looks almost complete now; only a few pieces left.